danknessdra/CS122PythonProject/ReadMe.md

 The searchbar at the bottom allows you to search by classes.
 Type in your query and press the searchbar.
 To reset the query, you can clear the searchbar and press enter or press the "Reset" button.

+You can click an item to select it.
 You can control+click or shift+click to select multiple items.
 Once selected you can press the Compare button to open the professors on RateMyProfessor.

 Previous Works: